 If a maintenance object in the system fails some of the periodic tests a preset number of times, the system automatically generates an alarm.
-This alarm is an indication to maintenance personnel that action is required to restore the system to a normal condition.
+This alarm alerts the maintenance personnel that action is required to restore the system to a normal condition.
 The system supports three levels of alarms: